jan-helak-wttech/uam-aws-labs/eks.md

 ## AWS Elastic Kubernetes Service
 - AWS EKS is a managed Kubernetes service provided by AWS;
 - landing page: https://aws.amazon.com/eks/;
-- it's a regional service
+- it's a regional service;
 - master nodes are managed by AWS;
 - worker nodes are managed by AWS or by user; Types of worker nodes:
   - *EC2* - worker nodes are EC2 instances;